fengxia41103/myblog/content/thoughts/nursing.md

 independent living 自理 and dependent care 护理.

 Independent care rents a room with one or two beds.
-Helper is extra and completely depending on client's preference.
+Helper is extra and completly depending on client's preference.
 You can either hire theirs or bring your own.
 Costs include rent, helper, food, utility.

 Dependent care charge per bed.
 Helper is mandatory and is depending on